Frequently Asked Questions

 How do I verify my entry?

 During the online submission process, you will be asked to provide contact details for your editor, producer or equivalent manager who will receive an email requesting verification of the work and related details.
 This person must verify the entry via the email they receive before it can be considered by the judges.
-After the online submission process, you will receive a confirmation email, which you must print (one entry only per copy) and then include that print copy of the confirmation email along with the hard copies you are required to send in via postal mail.

 I’m self-published, what do to verify the work?